HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 Research Evidence: What the Literature Shows

 Clinical HBOT is backed by decades of research.
-The Undersea and Hyperbaric Medical Society (UHMS) recognizes HBOT for specific indications including carbon monoxide poisoning, non-healing wounds, radiation injury, and decompression sickness [PMID 15630332].
+The Undersea and Hyperbaric Medical Society (UHMS) recognizes HBOT for specific indications including carbon monoxide poisoning, non-healing wounds, radiation injury, and decompression sickness.

 Beyond these narrow indications, emerging research supports HBOT for performance and longevity.
-Studies demonstrate effects on angiogenesis and mitochondrial function relevant to athletic recovery and age-related decline [PMID 23562066], [PMID 29386133].
+Studies demonstrate effects on angiogenesis and mitochondrial function relevant to athletic recovery and age-related decline,.
 However, these studies use clinical-grade pressures and physician-supervised protocols.

 For mild hyperbaric therapy (home chamber pressures), the research is thinner.
-Some studies show modest benefits for relaxation and minor inflammation, but high-quality clinical trials are limited [PMID 18456973].
+Some studies show modest benefits for relaxation and minor inflammation, but high-quality clinical trials are limited.
 The consensus is that consumer chambers support general wellness but are not equivalent to clinical HBOT.

 Cost and Accessibility Trade-offs

 A home hyperbaric chamber costs $3,000–$15,000 upfront, plus electricity and maintenance.
-A clinical HBOT membership at Wellness Elite Fitness in Friendswood provides unlimited access to physician-supervised hyperbaric oxygen therapy as part of your membership tier—along with access to cryotherapy, float therapy, IV therapy, infrared sauna, PEMF, and 24-hour fitness facilities.
+A clinical HBOT membership at Wellness Elite Fitness in Friendswood provides unlimited access to professional-grade hyperbaric oxygen therapy as part of your membership tier—along with access to cryotherapy, float therapy, infrared sauna, PEMF, and 24-hour fitness facilities.
+IV therapy is available on-site through Elite Aesthetic MD (Dr. Swet Chaudhari, MD), a separately licensed medical practice adjacent to WEF; IV infusions are scheduled and billed directly through Elite Aesthetic MD, not included in WEF membership.

 The membership model eliminates capital investment and ensures you're using equipment maintained to clinical standards.
 Our Platinum, Diamond, and Diamond Plus members receive unlimited or twice-weekly access to HBOT depending on their tier.